Post Brexit information for international travel

 UK citizens have lost the automatic right to free travel throughout the EU, therefore if you wish to travel to the EU for study or work purposes you need to prepare to follow the required visa processes of the host country.
 The University must react to Government advice regarding COVID-19; therefore it is to be expected that the University’s policy can change at very short notice.
 It is ultimately the responsibility of the individual traveller to keep updated on these rules and regulations, and we will do our best to help you navigate the new world of EU visa applications and COVID-19 travel restrictions.

-If you are to spend more than 90 days in the Schengen region for study or work purposes you will need to arrange a visa before travel, and we have provided information below on the general visa requirements for the most popular destinations for our students.
+If you are to spend more than 90 days in the Schengen region for study or work purposes you will need to arrange a visa before travel, and we have provided information on the general visa requirements for the most popular destinations for our students.
 This information has been taken from third-party sites therefore is subject to change without notice, however the general processes and requirements are likely to remain standard.

 Passports